CC-BY-SA, Edzer Pebesma 2015.

 The number of events per space-time blocks is then computed by

-, and plotted with stplot
+aggregate, and plotted with stplot:

 # commented due to error flagged: "Error in over(ax(x, "STI") ..."